 Store in the refrigerator in an airtight container for 1-2 days.
 Reheat gently before serving.

-A simple dish with a strong, unmistakable flavor, symbol of traditional Roman cuisine.
+A simple dish but with a strong and unmistakable flavor, a symbol of traditional Roman cuisine.